 33.6.
 Generic block device tuning parameters

-The generic tuning parameters listed in this section are available in the
+The generic tuning parameters listed here are available in the

 The following listed tuning parameters are separate from I/O scheduler tuning, and are applicable to all I/O schedulers: